-I am a licensed psychotherapist in Minnesota with 15 years of experience providing mental health services to diverse client populations.
+With over 15 years of experience providing mental health services to diverse client populations, I welcome new clients as a licensed therapist in Minnesota and Wisconsin.
 Having been trained in a variety of treatment models, I provide client centered care to each client.
 This means that my approach with each client is tailored and adjusted to their specific treatment needs and preferences.

 I have come to learn the art of psychotherapy involves a blend of supporting and validating clients while also motivating change and integration of new patterns of living.
 I firmly believe the quality of the relationship between a client and therapist is critical for healing and growth.
 In fact, research consistently identifies the quality of the therapeutic alliance as the most important factor in achieving a positive therapeutic outcome.
 Your story deserves to be heard and I am here to provide a caring and focused response to support you in your journey.
 The two primary approaches that inform much of my work with clients are ACT (Acceptance and Commitment Therapy) and MBCT (Mindfulness Based Cognitive Therapy).
 Although there are some differences in the models, both empower a person to respond to difficult mood states, negative thoughts/feelings, and problematic behavioral patterns in sensible and adaptive ways.